platformsh/platformsh-docs/docs/src/administration/users.md

 You can assign user permissions for each environment type.
 Any permissions you assign to an environment type apply to all environments of that type.

-For example, if you assign User1 **Admin** permissions for Development environments, User1 effectively has **Admin** permissions to all development environments.
+For example, if you assign User1 **Admin** permissions for Development environments, User1 has **Admin** permissions for all environments of that type.

 A few things to consider: